-In the context of assisted reproduction techniques it is possible to perform genetic testing and selection of embryos created in a test tube before transfer to the uterus and implantation, thus in a preimplantation manner.
+In the context of assisted reproduction techniques, it is possible to perform genetic testing and selection of embryos created in a test tube before transfer to the uterus and implantation, thus in a preimplantation manner.

 The method is based on the conclusions of genetic counselling.
-Preimplantation testing may either focus on diseases that are already present in the family or on random genetic changes caused by external environment or age of parents.
+Preimplantation testing may either focus on diseases that are already present in the family or on random genetic changes caused by the external environment or the age of parents.

-Embryo biopsy day 5
+Embryo biopsy day 5 or 6

 future cycles.
 The result of the examination is usually available within 1 month.